RECOMMENDED: Click here to fix Windows errors and optimize system performance

 - Put a check mark on the radio button for SMB 1.0/CIFS File Sharing Support.

 Keep in mind, your Windows settings determines the effects of each action you will perform on your computer.
 So remember to always save a version of your best settings on system restore so you can go back to a previous configuration.
 If you are still experiencing the same issue after trying these tips, comment so we may find an answer together.
-If you have other quick fix to this kind of error, then by all means, share it here.
+If you have your own version of quick fix to this kind of error, then by all means, share it here.
 Would love to hear your views.

 RECOMMENDED: Click here to troubleshoot Windows errors and optimize system performance